Vevn/ENVISIoN-docker/README.md

     cd ENVISIoN-docker
     ./bin/build.sh

-After the image has been build run the install script
+After the image has been built run the install script

     ./bin/install.sh